dominiek/moonfish-api/README.md

 * Full test coverage, quality code
 * Deployable on any containerized environment

+## Security & Reliability Features

+* No user passwords are solicited or stored.
+* No private keys or ethereum wallets are managed by the system.
+* Uses temporary "magic tokens" to authenticate.
+Tokens are generated with a 512 random byte seed and SHA512
+* Admin passwords are stored using BCRYPT
+* Email verification using Postmark (DKIM and SPF)
+* Full unit test coverage of business logic and APIs
+* AirBnB ES lint standard enforced
+* CI integration of unit tests and linting
+* Auto check for misconfiguration (default keys) when running in production mode
+* Client-server authentication is done using JSON Web Tokens.
+Different keys are used for admin accounts.
+* Both JWT and and magic tokens expire within short time period (2h and 1h respectively)
+* All solicited input fields are validated and that validation is unit tested
+* Planned: Solicited information from users is stored in an encrypted way in DB
+* Planned: Each user gets two secret words to authenticate official communication (anti-phishing)
+* Planned: Strict CORS configuration to prevent cross-site contamination

 ## Directory Structure

 * `package.json` - Configure dependencies